- Profit or Loss From Business

 Enter your business address.
 Show a street address instead of a box number.
 Include the suite or room number, if any.
 If you conducted the business from your home located at the address shown on Form 1040, page 1, you do not have to complete this line.

 If you use the cash method, show all items of taxable income actually or constructively received during the year (in cash, property, or services).
 Income is constructively received when it is credited to your account or set aside for you to use.
 Also, show amounts actually paid during the year for deductible expenses.
-However, if the payment of an expenditure creates an asset having a useful life that extends substantially beyond the close of the year, it may not be deductible or may be deductible only in part for the year of the payment.
+However, if the payment of an expenditure creates an asset having a useful life that extends beyond 12 months or the end of the next taxable year, it may not be deductible or may be deductible only in part for the year of the payment.
 See chapter 1 of Pub.
 535.

 To change your accounting method, you generally must file Form 3115.
 You also may have to make an adjustment to prevent amounts of income or expense from being duplicated or omitted.
 This is called a section 481(a) adjustment.

-You change to the cash method of accounting and choose to account for inventoriable items in the same manner as materials and supplies that are not incidental.
-You accrued sales in 2015 for which you received payment in 2016.
+You change to the cash method of accounting and choose to account for inventoriable items in the same manner as non-incidental materials and supplies.
+You accrued sales in 2016 for which you received payment in 2017.
 You must report those sales in both years as a result of changing your accounting method and must make a section 481(a) adjustment to prevent duplication of income.

 If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies, check the "Yes" box.
 Otherwise, check the "No" box.
 If you check the "No" box, this activity is passive.
 If you have a loss from a passive activity, see Limit on losses, later.
 If you have a profit from the rental of property to a nonpassive activity, see Recharacterization of Passive Income in Pub.
 925 to find out how to report the net income.